 From Ryan: The answer for me is really Ely, but that’s too mushy and romantic.
 So I’m going to say my Dad.
 He may have thought at first we were a little crazy but he’s always been encouraging and especially as we continue on.
 He thinks we’re great (even if he’s required to) and tells us and anyone else he talks to all the time and it really is so great to hear.
 I love talking about the business to my Dad because he always has good input and has encouraging words for both of us.
 He loves to point out that even though this is Ely’s business that we’re a team and I do good work too.
 I appreciate that from him.
 He’s a pretty great dad.
 I was trying to avoid mushy but this got pretty father-son mushyish, which is sometimes worse, geesh.

 What is your favorite part of your business:

-Anything else about your business that you’re passionate about?
+Anything else about your small business that you’re passionate about?

 From Ely: Other small businesses!!!
 I think that the community of small business is so special and I am proud to be a part of them.
 I also really like getting to work with my hubby.